Analyzing Landsea Homes (LSEA) and The Competition

-Landsea Homes (NASDAQ:LSEA – Get Rating) is one of 21 publicly-traded companies in the “Operative builders” industry, but how does it contrast to its rivals?
-We will compare Landsea Homes to similar businesses based on the strength of its analyst recommendations, risk, earnings, institutional ownership, dividends, valuation and profitability.
+Landsea Homes (NASDAQ:LSEA – Get Rating) is one of 21 publicly-traded companies in the “Operative builders” industry, but how does it compare to its peers?
+We will compare Landsea Homes to similar companies based on the strength of its analyst recommendations, dividends, valuation, risk, earnings, institutional ownership and profitability.

-23.7% of Landsea Homes shares are held by institutional investors.
-Comparatively, 75.6% of shares of all “Operative builders” companies are held by institutional investors.
-75.7% of Landsea Homes shares are held by company insiders.
-Comparatively, 18.0% of shares of all “Operative builders” companies are held by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company is poised for long-term growth.
+23.7% of Landsea Homes shares are owned by institutional investors.
+Comparatively, 75.6% of shares of all “Operative builders” companies are owned by institutional investors.
+75.7% of Landsea Homes shares are owned by insiders.
+Comparatively, 18.1% of shares of all “Operative builders” companies are owned by insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.

-This table compares Landsea Homes and its rivals’ net margins, return on equity and return on assets.
+This table compares Landsea Homes and its peers revenue, earnings per share and valuation.

 |Landsea Homes